From Margaret Everton on July 21, 2011 in

 How to Cut Costs on Your Air Conditioning Upgrade

 For those that aren’t familiar with HVAC upgrades, there are a few tips you should know.
+While an air conditioning installation is not cheap, the federal government offers cash rebates for purchasing energy-efficient systems.

 Plus, the long-term savings on your monthly energy bills are substantial.